GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 FRANCESC: Yeah.
 BRET: Well, thanks for jinxing it.
 RAY: Knock, knock.
 BRET: But yeah, it doesn't take much to set up.
 Like, we use selfie sticks, and we use these weird clamps we would hook to the end of the table, just kind of anything we could to organize these phones in a row, so I really hope people will check it out.
 They will--there's a big walkthrough, like, walks you through how to set it up.
-You can learn a lot about Google Cloud Platform through it, and then hopefully people will have fun with it.
+You can learn a lot about Google Cloud through it, and then hopefully people will have fun with it.
 FRANCESC: Yup.
-There's also--we have three blog posts on the Google Cloud Platform blog, so we will put a link for those on the show notes.
+There's also--we have three blog posts on the Google Cloud blog, so we will put a link for those on the show notes.
 MARK: Those'll be in the show notes.
 FRANCESC: And there's also two episodes with "Coffee with a Googler," so yeah, we'll also have the links where basically, you can actually see the real thing actually working with Laurence Moroney jumping around.
 That was lots of fun.
 RAY: Yeah, and you can find all of this information too just by following us on the--on the Twitter account, @googlecloudspin?